 - Soil application at 0.25 to 0.5 lb ai/a.
 PHI 30 days.
 Apply in one or two drip irrigations between budbreak and pea size stage of berry development.
 Consult label for restrictions.
 Do not apply more than 0.5 lb ai/a per year.
 Group 4A insecticide.

 - Foliar application at 0.036 to 0.05 lb ai/a.
 PHI 0 days.
 Do not exceed 0.1 lb ai/a per year.
 Allow 14 days between applications.
 Group 4A insecticide.

-- kaolin clay (Surround WP) at 25 to 50 lb product per acre.
-The preferred rate is 25 lb of product in 50 gal water/a.
+- kaolin clay (Surround WP) at 23.75 to 47.5 lb ai/a (25 to 50 lb product) per acre.
+The preferred rate is 25 lb of product diluted into 50 gal water/a to ensure good coverage.
 Suppression only; supplemental controls may be needed for complete control.
 Apply at least two to three applications at 7- to 14-day intervals.
+See label for specific instructions on application and how fruit harvest may be altered.
 OMRI-listed for organic use.

 - stylet oil at 1 to 2 gal of product per 100 gal water/a.
 Do not apply sulfur within 10 days of applying oil.
 Do not apply when temperatures are above 90°F (potential tissue burning) or below 50°F (reduced efficacy).
 Some formulations are OMRI-listed for organic use.

 - thiamethoxam + chlorantraniliprole (Voliam Flexi) at 0.11 fl oz of product/a.
 PHI 14 days.
 Allow 14 days between applications.
 Do not apply more than two applications per season (maximum of 0.109 lb ai/a of thiamethoxam or 0.2 lb ai/a of chlorantraniliprole per season).
 Groups 4A and 28 insecticides.